Take Care About Talking About Things That Don’t Matter Here

 There’s wisdom in not talking about issues that aren’t known and don’t matter much in your local church.

 Of course, it’s important to preach God’s Word and ground people in the truth.
 I can and should learn from what’s going on in the wider world.
 But I’m not called to monitor the evangelical world in general.
-I’ve been entrusted with pastoral responsibilities in a particular church, and I should care most about what matters among these people in these place.
+I've been given pastoral responsibilities at a church, so I need to focus on what matters to the people here.

-I never want people to snap up their heads like the farmers in Wight’s day.
-I want speak to my people about what matters most to them and what is good for their souls.
-The rest can wait until when I have a bit of time to read what’s going on.
-Until then, I’ve got other work to do.
+I never want people to snap their heads up like the farmers in Wight's day.
+I want to speak to my people about what matters most to them and what is good for their souls.
+The rest can wait until I have a bit of time to read what is going on.
+Until then, I've got other work to do.

 Darryl Dash